OSGeo/OSGeoLive-doc/en/quickstart/internationalisation_quickstart.rst

 Many common languages are included on OSGeo-Live.
 To switch languages:

    #.
 Log out
    #.
-Select another language from the bottom panel menu.
+Select another language from the top panel menu.
    #.
 Select user="user", password="user"
    #.
 Repeat the process if wish to change languages again.